Did you know there’s a concept known as “loan seasoning”?

 Large deposits must be sourced so they can be used for cash to close and seasoned funds for closing.

-Additionally, those who plan on buying a home in the near future should deposit any and all unsourced funds and cash as soon as possible.
+So, those who plan on buying a home in the near future should deposit any and all unsourced funds and cash as soon as possible.

 This will allow those funds to season in the bank account for 60+ days.